Sainz on Singapore pole as angry Verstappen struggles

 In the midst of Red Bull's struggles, Ferrari always looked favourites for pole, and Sainz has looked more comfortable in the car than Leclerc through the weekend.

-As Sainz crossed the line, Leclerc was still on his lap, and his split times were on the edge of beating Sainz, only to drop off in one of the final corners, and he lost out by just 0.079secs.
+As Sainz crossed the line, Leclerc was still on his lap.
+His split times were on the edge of beating Sainz, only to drop off in one of the final corners, and he lost out by just 0.079secs.

 Russell, though, was still running, and he too was threatening to take pole.
 He managed to sneak in between the Ferraris but Sainz was out of reach.